energiezwerg/smarthome/modules/http/README.md

 #    showtraceback: True

 ```

+#### user (optional

+username for the web access.
+By default username `admin` is used.

+#### password (optional)

+password for the web access.
+By default empty.
+Without a password access is available for everyone.

+#### hashed_password (optional)

+hashed password for the web access.
+By default empty.
+Without a hashed password the parameter password is used.

+#### service_user (optional

+username for the access to webervices.
+By default username `serviceuser` is used.

+#### service_password (optional)

+password for the access to the web services.
+By default empty.
+Without a password access is available for everyone.

+#### service_hashed_password (optional)

+hashed password for access to the web services.
+By default empty.
+Without a hashed password the parameter Service_password is used.

 #### port (optional)
 The port on which the html interface listens.
 By default port **`8383`** is used.